LensPlaysGames/Corth/README.md

 The easiest thing to do is to simulate the program. \
 To do this, simply use the `-sim` or `--simulate` command line argument i.e. \
-Windows: `Corth.exe -sim test.corth` \
+Windows: `Path/To/Corth.exe -sim test.corth` \
-Linux: `./Corth -sim test.corth`
+Linux: `./Path/To/Corth -sim test.corth`

 If you do not already have the Corth executable, you can either download it from the [releases page](https://github.com/LensPlaysGames/Corth/releases) or build it yourself using CMake after cloning the repository (further instructions down below).

-If you would like to compile the corth program into an executable file, there are some more steps.
+If you would like to compile the corth program into an executable file, there are a few more steps.

 First, you must ensure that you have [NASM](https://www.nasm.us/) installed somewhere on your machine. \
+On Windows you can [Download the installer from the official website](https://www.nasm.us/) \
+On Linux, run the following CMD: `apt install nasm` \
 NASM is the assembler that this project is built for.
 Eventually, different types of assembly will be able to be generated. \
-With NASM installed, keep in mind the path to the `nasm.exe` file itself.
-You will need it later.
+If you are on Windows and you didn't install it in the default directory the installer prompted, keep in mind the path to the 'nasm' executable file itself.
+You will need it later for the `-a` or `--assembler-path` command line option. \
+The only assembly syntax supported right now is NASM, but that will change in the future (i.e. [GAS](https://en.wikipedia.org/wiki/GNU_Assembler)).

 Second, you must ensure that you have some sort of linker on your machine that can link against the standard C runtime of whatever platform you're on. \
-For example, this might be GoLink on Windows.
-GoLink is easy to use and fast to setup. \
+For example, this might be [GoLink](http://godevtool.com/) on Windows.
+GoLink is easy to use and fast to setup; simply extract it and it's ready. \
-On Linux, this is most likely `ld`, the GNU linker.
+On Linux, this is most likely `ld`, the GNU linker; it comes with most linux distros by default.

-Once all the pre-requisites are installed, now comes time to use the CCLI, or Corth Command Line Interface.
+Once all the pre-requisites are installed, now comes time to use the CCLI, or Corth Command Line Interface. \
+Ideally, it will be very similar to the simulate command up above, but sometimes quite a few arguments need to be specified. \
+To avoid this as much as possible, Corth sets default values based on your operating system.

+##### Small bug warning -- On Linux, if you specify an output name to Corth with `-o`, it may not be reflected in the output executable of your linker!
+Look for `a.out` or similar.

 ### On Windows
 Open a terminal and navigate to the directory containing Corth.exe. \